A quantum genetic algorithm with quantum crossover and mutation operations: Introduction

 In this contribution, we propose a quantum genetic algorithm that involves a quantum crossover and a quantum mutation.
 It uses the quantum search for finding the maximum \cite{DH96,AK99} for the selection procedure.
 Although this selection strategy looks similar to those of conventional QGAs \cite{UPV04,MBC04,UPV06,MBC08}, it is different in the point that we use tailored inversion operations for the quantum search.
-Our algorithm achieves a quadratic speedup over its classical counterpart as an algorithm involving all possible crossovers for a chosen crossing site.
+Our algorithm achieves a quadratic speedup over its classical counterpart in the dominant factor of the run time to update each generation as an algorithm involving all possible crossovers for a chosen crossing site.

-The paper is organized in the following way.
+This paper is organized in the following way.
 Section \ref{secM} discusses on the algorithm of Malossini {\em et al.} \cite{MBC04,MBC08}.
 Section \ref{secAlg} describes our algorithm.
 The procedures of the crossover, the mutation and the selection are developed in the standard quantum circuit model.
 Computational complexities of the algorithm are evaluated in Sect.~\ref{seccost}.
 The obtained results are discussed in Sect.~\ref{secDis} and summarized in Sect.~\ref{secCon}.